h2gb/h2gb/PLANNING.md

 Note that any of these can be arbitrarily nested.
 Note also that they'll know how to calculate their own length.

+## h2pointer

+Pointers are tricky, but important I think.

+Pointers need to reference another offset (absolute or relative, from the start or end of the data, and maybe other changes).
+The pointer has an associated `h2combinator` or `h2datatype`, which can contain other pointers?

+These can't be updated the way h2combinator is, however, because we can't just move things around.

+We can maybe...

+* Mark pointers as not-editable?
+* Use an h2analyzer-type thing for pointers?
+  * Pointers need to exist inside structs, so I'm not sure that'll work

+I'm a bit stumped @ how I want to implement this :-/

 # Ways to manipulate buffers